bradgillap/somewhereinbetween/README.md

 ## Latest Release

 **1 Known CTD Bug**: When entering Solitude for the first time, the scripted sequence will CTD.
 I have narrowed this down to LUX plugin and have made a bug report.
+Triggering the event and then teleporting away for a 5 hours may be a solution.

 * S.I.B is without world edits, new items, quests.
 This is designed for the user to build upon.
 * Authors cut has my hand selected gameplay, quest, and recommendations already installed.